mattsmi/clipsgo/README.md

 	            (type INTEGER))
 	        (multislot baz)
 	)`)
-	assert.Nil(t, err)
+	assert.NilError(t, err)
 	err = env.Build(`(defmessage-handler Foo handler ()
 	        (printout t "bar=" ?self:bar crlf)
 	)`)
-	assert.Nil(t, err)
+	assert.NilError(t, err)

 	inst, err := env.MakeInstance(`(of Foo (bar 12))`)
-	assert.Nil(t, err)
+	assert.NilError(t, err)

 	ret, err := inst.Slot("bar")
-	assert.Nil(t, err)
+	assert.NilError(t, err)
 	assert.Equal(t, ret, int64(12))

 	ret = inst.Send("handler", "")
 }

 ```

 #### Insert

-A user-defined struct may be "inserted" as a class and / or instance in
+A user-defined struct may be "inserted" as a class and/or instance in
 CLIPS.
 The term "Insert" is taken from DROOLS, although unlike DROOLS
 no long-term link between the user struct and the CLIPS instance
 is retained.
 The data is simply copied in.